markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 * | A packet is always created with an associated destination and some payload data.
-When the packet is sent to a *single* destination type, Reticulum will automatically create an ephemeral encryption key, perform an ECDH key exchange with the destination's public key, and encrypt the information.
+When the packet is sent to a *single* destination type, Reticulum will automatically create an ephemeral encryption key, perform an ECDH key exchange with the destination's public key (or ratchet key, if available), and encrypt the information.

 * | It is important to note that this key exchange does not require any network traffic.
 The sender already knows the public key of the destination from an earlier received *announce*, and can thus perform the ECDH